MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-remove-resource.md

 title: Remove costly remote Azure resources after deploying the Azure Functions 3.x application
 description: Remove (clean up) remote Azure resources so they don't cost money.
-To clean up the resources, right-click the Function App in the Azure Functions explorer and select **Delete Function App**. ms.topic: tutorial ms.date: 08/18/2021 ms.custom: devx-track-js, contperf-fy21q2
+To clean up the resources, right-click the Function App in the Azure Functions explorer and select **Delete Function App**. ms.topic: tutorial ms.date: 09/21/2021 ms.custom: devx-track-js, contperf-fy21q2
 ---

-# 5. Clean up Azure resources for Azure Functions tutorial
+# 6. Clean up Azure resources for Azure Functions tutorial

+Use the Visual Studio Code extension, Azure Resource Groups, to delete the resource group and all resources within the group.

 ## Remove remote Azure resources

 The Functions App you created includes resources that can incur minimal costs (refer to [Functions Pricing](https://azure.microsoft.com/pricing/details/functions/)).
-Use the Visual Studio Code extension, Azure Resource Groups, to delete the resource group and all resources within the group.

 1. Find the resource group name in the list.
 1. Right-click the resource group name and select **Delete**.